nv-intl/nv-intl.github.io/index.md

 The information here can be extended by everyone.
 There are two methods to contribute to this project.
+Both require you to have a GitHub account.

 ## Simple Method